blahajjessie/13s-wiki/vm_setup/windows.md

 Port forwarding allows us to access services running on our guest OS (Virtual machine) on our Host OS (computer).
 The service we will be using the most is `ssh`, which will be critical in this course, and probably later in life also.
 SSH runs on port 22 by default, but can be configured to use anything.
 Because we may want to run SSH on both our host and guest OSes, we can not use port 22 for our guest OS ssh port.
 Therefore, we will use 2222, a (usually) open port that is often used as a backup for SSH.

 ### Instructions
-- Open the VM settings in VirtualBox
+- Open VirtualBox, select your virtual machine on the left side, and click the Settings icon to open configuration options for that virtual machine.
 - Go to the network settings
 - For "Adapter 1", Press "Advanced"
 - Press "Port Forwarding"